How many national park in assam

 Assam’s national parks face challenges and opportunities.
 Climate change and human encroachment pose threats, but growing awareness and community involvement offer hope.
 These parks are our natural heritage, promising a better future for wildlife and humans.

-Hence, people must recognise that we’re not just preserving nature when we protect these parks.
-We’re securing our future.
-So next time someone asks, “How many national park in Assam? ” Tell them it’s not just about the number seven.
-It’s about seven unique ecosystems that make our world a better place.
+Hence, people must recognize that when we protect these parks, we’re not just preserving nature; we’re securing our future.
+So next time someone asks, “How many national parks are in Assam? ” Tell them it’s not just about the number eight.
+It’s about eight unique ecosystems that make our world a better place.

-Assam has seven national parks: Kaziranga, Manas, Dibru-Saikhowa, Orang, Nameri, Raimona, and Dihing Patkai.
+Assam has eight national parks: Kaziranga, Manas, Dibru-Saikhowa, Orang, Nameri, Raimona, Dihing Patkai, and Shikna Jwhwlao.
 These national parks have beautiful, shining biodiversity and conserve endangered species, unique ecosystems, and habitats.
 Every park has different attractions, making Assam a perfect spot for nature lovers and wildlife enthusiasts.

 Kaziranga National Park is internationally recognized for its one-horned rhinoceroses, which constitute two-thirds of the worldwide population.
 It is also a UNESCO World Heritage Site and a habitat for the tiger, elephant, and swamp deer.
 The tremendous beauty of the landscapes in wetlands, grasslands, and forests has made this park a place for ecotourism and wildlife photography.